IPod Shuffle: 2nd generation

-On September 12, 2006, Apple announced the release of the second-generation iPod Shuffle, calling it "the most wearable iPod ever".
+On September 12, 2006, Apple announced the release of the second-generation iPod Shuffle, claiming it to be "world's smallest digital music player" and "the most wearable iPod ever".
 First shipments of the unit were slated for an October 2006 arrival, but actually started shipping on Friday, November 3, 2006.

-The second generation initially featured a lone 1 GB model in a silver brushed aluminum case, similar to the second-generation iPod Nano and the older iPod Mini.
-The new model was less than half the size of the first-generation model at 41.2 x 27.3 x 10.5 mm (1.62 x 1.07 x 0.41 in), and was the size of the iPod Radio Remote.
-Apple claimed it was the "world's smallest MP3 player".
-This generation included the new built-in belt clip, and the actual unit itself was thinner, with the entire device weighing only 15.5 g (0.55 ounces).
-The power/shuffle/no shuffle switch from the first-generation version was separated into two controls to avoid an accidentally selected mode of operation.
+The second generation initially featured a 1 GB model in a silver brushed aluminum case, similar to the second-generation iPod Nano and the older iPod Mini and the same shape as the contemporary iPod Radio Remote, which introduced to the iPod Shuffle line a built-in belt clip.
+The new model is less than half the size of the first-generation model at 41.2 x 27.3 x 10.5 mm (1.62 x 1.07 x 0.41 in) and weighs only 15.5 g.

+The power/shuffle/sequential switch from the first-generation version was separated into two controls to avoid an accidentally selected mode of operation.

-On the second-generation iPod Shuffle, USB connectivity is provided via an included piece of hardware which acts as a docking station for the transfer of data and the recharging of the iPod's internal battery through its headphone jack.
-The second-generation iPod Shuffle was also able to act as a flash drive, just like the first-generation iPod Shuffle.
-However, unlike the first-generation iPod Shuffle, the second generation did not have a built-in USB connector.
-This means that the docking station was required for connection to a computer.
+On the second-generation iPod Shuffle and later, USB connectivity for the transfer of music and data and the recharging of the iPod's internal battery is provided as a non-standard alternate mode of its headphone jack; Apple supplied as a standard accessory for this generation a miniature docking station with a permanently attached USB-A cable.

+Third-party accessories were released providing connectivity in alternative form factors such as plain cables and solid adapters, including a limited implementation of larger iPods' 30-pin dock connector.